ImperialCollegeLondon/ReCoDE-DecodingMarketSignals/README.md

 Solutions to the above can be found in `solutions`.
 -->

-A recent mid-class laptop is sufficient.
+A recent mid-class laptop is sufficient to follow along the code.
+The more data you wish to analyse, the more RAM it should have.
 The code was developed on a Linux machine.

 In this code exemplary, we make use of `Python 3.11`.
-As already hinted, we identify the candlestick patterns in financial markets data using a library that is called `ta-lib`.
+Identifying the candlestick patterns in financial markets data is obtained by using a library that is called `ta-lib`.
 It works well for our task, but is no longer maintained.
 If you are comfortable with an older version of Python, precisely `Python 3.8` or `Python 3.9`, or just want to get started, it is straightforward to install the library using `pip` or `conda`.

 `ta-lib` was tested to be installable from `pypi` on `Python 3.8` and `3.9`.
 If you just want to get started, use `Python 3.8`. `ta-lib` can then be installed using `pip install TA-Lib`.
-Alternatively, if you want to make use of the `conda` package manager, use `conda install ta-lib` For `Python 3.9`, the author observed on a Linux operating system, that `conda install ta-lib` worked straightforward, whereas `pip install TA-Lib` did not.
+Alternatively, if you want to make use of the `conda` package manager, use `conda install ta-lib` For `Python 3.9`, the author observed on a Linux operating system, that `conda install ta-lib` worked straightforward, whereas `pip install TA-Lib` did not (the different capitalisation is due to packaging the library on different channels).

 If you want to make use of later versions of Python such as the environment this project was developed on, precisely `Python v.
 3.11`, the process is more involved and requires compiling `ta-lib's C++` files from source.

-Ww know met two common problem of computer scientists, data scientists and practitioners:
+We now encountered two common problems, we frequently face as computer and data scientists:
-i) Making `legacy` code run on modern systems, ii) Facing multiple choices of what package manager to use.
+i) Making `legacy` code run on modern systems, ii) Facing multiple choices of which package manager to use.
 If you are just interested on getting started, use `Python 3.8` and skip the following section.

 For the interested reader, is follows some background information on i) and ii).
-Issue i) is commonly encountered in practice, especially in larger corporations or custom software whose author's stopped maintaining their code.
-There is no silver bullet on working with legacy code and custom problem often need tailor-made solutions.
+Issue i) is commonly encountered in practice, especially in larger corporations operating with custom software, whose author's stopped maintaining their code.
+There is no silver bullet on working with legacy code and custom problems often need tailor-made solutions.
 For this project, the author wrote a `shell` script that is custom-made to set up `ta-lib` for `Python 3.11`.
 Whenever you are not sure whether a solution works and you have reasons to believe your attempt is error-prone, might have side-effects, or spoil the operating system, it is advisable to work from within a virtual environment, for example using `Docker`, before employing a working solution on the user's machine.
-Discussing `Docker` is beyond the scope of this documentation.
+Discussing `Docker` is beyond the scope of this documentation, however.

 The `shell script` can also be directly applied to work on MacOS as the latter uses the `Z shell` by default.
 The `Z shell`, is also known as `zsh` and is a `Unix shell` that is built on top of `bash`.
 Hence, compatibility